Canadian Elite Basketball League: Players

 The CEBL's main focus will be on showcasing and developing Canadian talent in basketball: at least 70% of each team's roster must consist of Canadian players.
 As it will be played over the spring and summer months, the CEBL also sought to attract players wanting to continue developing their game over the traditional offseason period.
 Players were expected to be drawn from collegiate alumni (including U Sports and U.S. NCAA basketball), players with experience in other international leagues, as well as members of the Canadian national team.

-The salary cap is $8,000 per team per game.
+The salary cap is $8,000 to $9,000 per team per game.

 Broadcasting

 During the first season, games were primarily streamed on an in-house platform known as CEBL.tv; the league stated that it would provide the necessary means for each team to produce "a really good official and professional looking live stream that we can share without any kind of limitations to who can see it."
 The league considered the possibility of selling television rights to its championship to a traditional broadcaster.
 On June 12, 2019, the CEBL announced that CBC Sports would stream all remaining games of the inaugural season on its digital platforms.
 It subsequently announced in November 2019 that CBC Sports had agreed to a three-year deal, which will also see eight games (seven regular-season games and the championship game) per-season aired on CBC Television.
 In 2021 the league launched its CEBL+ streaming service.
 All games are streamed through the platform, with games in Canada streamed for free.

 For the 2020 season, the CEBL also began streaming games on Twitch.
 On August 7, the CEBL and Mediapro announced new rights deals in the Asia-Pacific and Oceania regions, such as Astro (Malaysia), Fox Sports Australia, SingTel, Sportscast (Taiwan), and TapGo (Philippines).

 A feature-length documentary about the 2020 "Summer Series", produced by Ward 1 Studios, was broadcast May 29, 2021 on CBC.

 Ahead of the 2023 season, the CEBL announced a broadcast rights agreement with Bell Media.
-Games will air on TSN in English and RDS in French, with a "game of the week" package on TSN throughout the season, RDS particularly carrying Montreal Alliance games, and all games streaming on TSN+.
+Games aired on TSN in English and RDS in French, with a "game of the week" package on TSN throughout the season, RDS particularly carrying Montreal Alliance games, and all games streaming on TSN+.

+On March 3, 2026, the CEBL announced that the CBC would again be the leagues broadcast partner for 2026–2030.
+Select games would be shown on CBC Television, and all games would be carried on CBC Gem and the CBC Sports channel on YouTube.

+In August 2026, the league announced a partnership with TSN and TSN+ to deliver coverage of the playoffs.